howion/notes/notes/abstract-algebra/02-ring-theory/01-rings.md

 # 1. Rings

-> From now on, knowledge of the Group Theory notes are assumed.
+> From now on, fundamental knowledge of Group Theory (notes) are assumed.

 ## Def.
 Ring